janScheible/pocketsaw/README.md

 In case of a not allowed code dependency there would be a red arrow whilst in case of a defined but not used in the code dependency a gray arrow would be displayed.

 ![pocketsaw-package-group-structure]

+Since version 1.2.0 there is an additional visualization available.
+In the layered sub modules view all allowed dependencies go from top to bottom.
+Horizontal or bottom to top dependencies are not allowed and marked red.

+![pocketsaw-layered-sub-modules]

 ## Background